-- The health and safety of your ministry team (both paid and volunteers), contractors, members of the congregation, visitors, adults and children. - The good order of our property and our equipment. - Our financial well being. - Our reputation and relationships with people inside and outside of our parish.
+- the health and safety of your ministry team (both paid and volunteers), contractors or anyone else who is a Worker, members of the congregation, visitors, adults and children - · the good order of our property and our equipment - · our financial well being - our reputation and relationships with people inside and outside of our parish.

-This module takes another step toward complying with current Occupational Health and Safety legislative requirements.
+This module takes another step toward complying with current Work Health and Safety legislative requirements.